Older Americans Month

 Older Americans Month is an annual event dating back to 1963, when President John F. Kennedy designated May as Senior Citizens Month.
 It was later renamed Older Americans Month, honoring older Americans and celebrating their contributions to our communities and our nation.

-- Click on the image above to open a two-page PDF copy of the 2022 Older Americans Month proclamation from Mayor Bruce Harrell and the Seattle City Council.
+- Click on the image above to open the proclamation from Seattle Mayor Bruce Harrell and the Seattle City Council.

 See also: Our Pinterest Older Americans Month page.